jpmcWorkers/jpmcWorkers.github.io/src/pages/content/mgr.md

 *Manager example:* Whoever decided we need an "agile transformation".

 *Non-example:* The people employed to coach project managers and team leads through said "agile transformation".

-**Things that make you a supervisor:**

-* Authority to hire, fire, evaluate, discipline, or reassign employees (or contractors)
-* Employees (or contractors) reasonably believing that you have such authority

 **Things that do not (by themselves) make you a manager or supervisor:**